Telecommunication-Telemedia-Assessment/SVCP2022/02_program.md

 </table>

 ## Social Event
-It is planned to have a 2 hour networking [hike](https://www.komoot.de/tour/682677680) towards [Hotel Gabelbach](https://www.hotel-gabelbach.de/en/) right after Session 6 on Monday.
+It is planned to have a 2 hour networking [hike](https://www.komoot.de/tour/682677680) towards [Hotel Gabelbach](https://www.hotel-gabelbach.de/en/) right after Session 5 on Monday.
 There, an included joint dinner will take place.

-# Sessions

 <!--
 see https://docs.google.com/spreadsheets/d/1IVdIfluCmr0be2mbwWO3kygN5dKwvPShAeXnKV_wxrs